-Bladder infections and UTIs in dogs is not uncommon as it is often impacted by diet and water.
-A UTI typically occurs when bacteria enters the urethral opening and moves up the urinary tract to the bladder.
-Other underlying issues such as bladder cancer and kidney stones can make your dog more susceptible to getting a UTI.
+Bladder infections and UTIs in dogs and cats are common.
+A UTI typically occurs when bacteria enter the urethral opening and move up the urinary tract to the bladder.
+Other underlying issues such as bladder cancer and kidney stones can make your pet more susceptible to getting a UTI.

-Common symptoms of a UTI in dogs include:
+Common symptoms of a UTI in dogs and cats may include:

 - Frequent urination